Private Mental Health Assessments

-Individuals/Families may seek a Psychodiagnostic assessment (also referred to as mental health assessments/evaluations) to identify or clarify any mental health diagnoses, inform treatment, and/or to support accommodations at school or work.
-Psychodiagnostic assessments may focus on identifying the following issues:
+Individuals may seek a mental health assessment (also referred to as a “psychodiagnostic” assessment) to identify or clarify any mental health diagnoses, inform mental health treatment, and/or to support accommodations at school or work.
+At OWPC, we assess for mental health conditions such as:

 • Attention-Deficit Hyperactivity Disorder (ADHD; for individuals over 16 only)